-I am so lucky to have been chosen as one of the four winners of a round-trip plane tickets care of Cebu Pacific.
-Just like what I wrote, I am afraid of the sea water but I chose Siargao as my destination as I am fascinated by its world-renowned Cloud 9 waves.
+I joined a travel-related contest and I am lucky to have been chosen as one of the four winners of a round-trip plane ticket to any local destination I want.
+I am afraid of seawater, but I chose Siargao as my destination as I am fascinated by its world-renowned Cloud 9 waves.
 Dispatch Magazine, I can’t thank you enough.
-This is the first time I’ve ever won a travel-related contest.

-Alright, everything’s set but the date.
+Alright, everything (activities, accommodation at Wave Cave, and all) is set but the date.
 My first schedule was May 27.
-It was cancelled due to unavailability of flight and bad weather.
+It was cancelled due to the unavailability of flights and bad weather.
 Oh-kay.
-I got no choice but to move it to a later date, June 17 to June 20.
+I got no choice but to move it to a later date, from June 17 to June 20.

 Now, let me show you a timeline of what happened to me last June 17, the supposed first day of my first solo trip, thanks to Typhoon Egay.